 In addition, as noted by catholicweddinghelp.com, many marriage preparation processes include:

 Just being able to talk about money is a big part of any relationship; people often learn to not talk about money versus learning how to talk about money.
 Money is a very charged and emotional topic.
-And even when people come from the same socio-economic and religious backgrounds, their habits, attitudes and values about money can be very different – leading to disagreements or hard feelings.
+Even when people come from the same socio-economic and religious backgrounds, their habits, attitudes, and values about money can be very different – leading to disagreements or hard feelings.
 Money questions might include:

 For people coming together from more different backgrounds, the differences in financial outlook can be even more different; imagine someone raised middle-class in Austin and someone who grew up in a poor family in Mexico.
-Talking about how one’s family saw and used money can be a very constructive, eye-opening exercise to get to know a partner with respect to money, but it’s also a great way to learn more about someone and their family.
-Of course, there are many Biblical lessons that tie in with money.
+Talking about how one’s family saw and used money can be a very constructive, eye-opening exercise to get to know a partner concerning money, but it’s also a great way to learn more about someone and their family.
+Of course, many Biblical lessons tie in with money.

 For example, how do you react to this quotation: